Research Projects

 On-going Community Engagement Studies

-The Living Guideline for Pediatric Concussion shares up-to-date, evidence-based clinical recommendations & tools for healthcare professionals diagnosing and managing children and adolescents with concussions.
-This project includes over 45 volunteer concussion experts from across the US and Canada who work together to review the latest evidence and update the clinical recommendations and tools as the evidence evolves.
-The impact of the Living Guidelines as well as the Guideline development are being researched.
+The Living Guideline for Pediatric Concussion shares up-to-date, evidence-based clinical recommendations & tools for healthcare professionals, families, teachers and coaches for recognizing and managing children and adolescents with concussions.
+The impact and reach of the Living Guideline as well as the Guideline development are being researched.

 Concussion Priority Setting Partnership